Elgg/Elgg/docs/guides/search.rst

    The search plugin uses the entity capability `searchable`.
 This capability defines if an entity is searchable.

-To combine search results or filter how search results are presented in the search plugin, use ``'search:config', 'type_subtype_pairs'`` hook.
+To combine search results or filter how search results are presented in the search plugin, use ``'search:config', 'type_subtype_pairs'`` event.

 .. code-block:: php